miguelzetina/Django-Design-Patterns-and-Best-Practices/README.md

 # Django-Design-Patterns-and-Best-Practices
-Repository for code wrote in help that Django Design Patterns and Best Practices book of Packt
+Repository for the written code with the help of Django Design Patterns and Best Practices book of Packt